-When you're riding any kind of bicycle and are not detected by control systems at traffic lights and a signal change, you can proceed through the intersection after a reasonable amount of time if:
+You're riding any kind of bicycle and are not detected by control systems at traffic lights and a signal change, you can proceed through the intersection after a reasonable amount of time if:

-- The bicycle has come to a complete stop. - The traffic signal shows a red light for an unreasonable time. - The traffic signal appears to be malfunctioning or fails to detect the bicycle. - No vehicle or person is approaching the roadway to be crossed or entered. - Approaching vehicles or persons are far enough away to not pose an immediate hazard.
+- 1. The bicycle has come to a complete stop. - 2.
+The traffic signal shows a red light for an unreasonable time. - 3.
+The traffic signal appears to be malfunctioning or fails to detect the bicycle. - 4.
+No vehicle or person is approaching the roadway to be crossed or entered. - 5.
+Approaching vehicles or persons are far enough away to not pose an immediate hazard.